atlasacademy/fgo-game-data-api/README.md

 # FGO game data API <!-- omit in toc -->

 HTTP API for FGO game data.
-Transform the raw game data into something a bit more managable.
+Transform the raw game data into something a bit more manageable.

 - [Environment variables](#environment-variables)
 - [Run the API server](#run-the-api-server)